 Governors, who had traditionally followed the president in officially proclaiming the same day as Thanksgiving for their state, decided not to change the date.
 The country became split on which Thanksgiving date to observe.
 Twenty-three states followed the president, and twenty-three other states kept the traditional date of November 30.
 Two states, Colorado and Texas, decided to honor both dates!

 Aside from the turmoil and frustration felt across the country, the extended holiday shopping season did not cause people to spend more.
 Businesses from all states reported that the spending was approximately the same.

 Roosevelt did not budge in 1940.
 Again he announced Thanksgiving to be the second-to-last Thursday of the month, and the confusion continued.
 Thirty-one states followed him with the earlier date and seventeen kept the traditional date.

 In a bizarre twist of irony, the holiday established by Lincoln to bring the country together was now tearing it apart.
 By 1941 Congress stepped in, deciding to fix a date for Thanksgiving.
 In a compromise, the date was amended to the “fourth Thursday in November” rather than the traditional “last Thursday” to take into account those years when November would have five Thursdays.
 The resolution was passed on December 26, 1941, establishing once and hopefully forever the date of Thanksgiving as a Federal Holiday in the United States of America.

-These are the words spoken and written by President Franklin D. Roosevelt for his 1941 Thanksgiving Proclamation—
+President Franklin D. Roosevelt’s 1941 Thanksgiving Proclamation—

 “It is a good thing to give thanks unto the Lord.
 Across the uncertain ways of space and time our hearts echo those words, for the days are with us again when, at the gathering of the harvest, we solemnly express our dependence upon Almighty God.